 Govt declares holiday in Karachi, Hyderabad as rain wreaks havoc

-The Sindh government has declared a public holiday on Monday, July 25 in Karachi and Hyderabad division after heavy showers in Karachi lashed the city on Sunday, inundating the low-lying area and affecting vehicular traffic on roads, especially on the causeway connecting Landhi and Korangi with the rest of the city.
+The Sindh government has declared a public holiday for Monday, July 25 in Karachi and Hyderabad divisions after heavy showers in Karachi lashed the city on Sunday, inundating the DHA and several low-lying areas and affecting vehicular traffic on several roads.

 Hyderabad and other nearby cities also received heavy rains under the third monsoon spell.

-Shortly before Sharjeel Memon made the announcement, the University of Karachi postponed exams scheduled for Monday.
+Shortly before Information Minister Sharjeel Memon announced the public holiday, the University of Karachi postponed exams scheduled for Monday.
+Later, the NED University of Engineering and Technology and Jinnah Sindh Medical University also announced postponement of their exams.

 Referring to heavy rains, Sindh Information Minister Sharjeel Memon announced a public holiday and requested the private sector to also close their offices on Monday.